From Russia with Love (film): Cast

-Credited as "?" in the film, Anthony Dawson portrayed Ernst Stavro Blofeld (SPECTRE No. 1), the head and mastermind of SPECTRE and Bond's nemesis.
-He had previously played Professor Dent in Dr. No. Dawson's dialogue was dubbed by an uncredited Eric Pohlmann.
-Fred Haggerty played Krilencu, a Bulgarian assassin who works as a killer for the Soviets in the Balkans.
+Credited anonymously as "?" in the film, Anthony Dawson portrayed Ernst Stavro Blofeld (SPECTRE No. 1), the head of SPECTRE.
+Dawson had previously played Professor Dent in Dr. No, and his dialogue was dubbed by an uncredited Eric Pohlmann.
+Fred Haggerty played Krilencu, a Bulgarian assassin.
 Desmond Llewelyn portrays Major Boothroyd, head of MI6 Q Branch and the equipment officer, making his first of many appearances that continued until 1999.

-Additional cast members include Neville Jason as Kerim Bey's chauffeur, Peter Bayliss as Russian agent Commissar Benz, Nusret Ataer as Mehmet, Kerim Bey's son, and Peter Madden as Canadian chessmaster McAdams.
-Uncredited performances include Michael Culver and Elizabeth Counsell as a couple in a punt, and William Hill as Captain Nash, a British agent killed and impersonated by Grant.
+Additional cast members include Neville Jason as Kerim Bey's chauffeur, Peter Bayliss as Soviet agent Benz, Nusret Ataer as Kerim Bey's son Mehmet, and Peter Madden as Canadian chessmaster McAdams.
+The belly dancer upon whom the opening title credits are projected, and who prominently appears in the gypsy camp scenes, was Leila Guiraut, credited under the mononym Leila.
+Uncredited performances include Michael Culver and Elizabeth Counsell as a couple in a punt, and the film's production manager William Hill as Captain Nash.

 Production

-Following the financial success of Dr. No, United Artists greenlit a second James Bond film.
-The studio doubled the budget offered to Eon Productions with $2 million, and also approved a bonus for Sean Connery, who would receive $100,000 along with his $54,000 salary.
+Following the financial success of Dr. No, United Artists approved a second James Bond film.
+The studio doubled the budget offered to Eon Productions with $2 million, and also granted a bonus to Sean Connery, who would receive $100,000 along with his $54,000 salary.
 As President John F. Kennedy had named Fleming's novel From Russia, with Love among his ten favourite books of all time in Life magazine, producers Broccoli and Saltzman chose this as the follow-up to Bond's cinematic debut in Dr. No. The comma in the title of Fleming's novel was dropped for the film title.
-From Russia with Love was the last film President Kennedy saw at the White House on 20 November 1963 before going to Dallas.
+On 20 November 1963, From Russia with Love was the last film President Kennedy saw at the White House before his assassination.
 Most of the crew from the first film returned, with major exceptions being production designer Ken Adam, who went to work on Dr. Strangelove and was replaced by Dr. Nos uncredited art director Syd Cain.
 Title designer Maurice Binder was replaced by Robert Brownjohn.
 Stunt coordinator Bob Simmons was unavailable and was replaced by Peter Perkins though Simmons performed stunts in the film.
 John Barry replaced Monty Norman as composer of the soundtrack.

 The film introduced several conventions which would become essential elements of the series: a pre-title sequence, the Blofeld character (referred to in the film only as "Number 1", though Blofeld is mentioned in the end credits, with the actor labeled as "?"), a secret-weapon gadget for Bond, a helicopter sequence (repeated in every subsequent Bond film except The Man with the Golden Gun), a postscript action scene after the main climax, a theme song with lyrics, and the line "James Bond will return/be back" in the credits.